Best Cheap Distortion Pedal List to Blow Your Socks Off

 Best Cheap Distortion Pedal Selection Methodology

 The first Edition was published in 2017.
-The current edition was published on July 14, 2023.
+The current edition was published on March 1, 2024.

 With so many distortion pedals in the market, gathering data on just the popular ones that are actually widely available is quite the undertaking.
 We focused on those that are actually labeled or marketed as distortion, from brands like Boss, MXR, EHX, TC Electronic and more.
 We also included mini pedals like the Mooer Black Secret, Joyo JF 02, and more.

-We then narrowed down our scope and excluded other dirt pedal types like fuzz, overdrive and multi-effects pedals.
+We then narrowed down our scope and excluded other dirt box pedal types like fuzz, overdrive and multi-effects pedals.
 This means that popular overdrive pedals like the Ibanez Tube Screamer Mini are not included.

 We decided to keep the list budget friendly by limiting the price to $100 - so expensive dirt pedals like the Iron Horse aren't eligible.
-Even with these limitations, we still ended up placing 16 distortion pedals on our short-list, which you can see in our Music Gear Database, and collected over 12,000 data sources that included reviews, ratings, forum discussions and expert recommendations.
+Even with these limitations, we still ended up placing 18 distortion pedals on our short-list, which you can see in our Music Gear Database, and collected over 24,300 data sources that included reviews, ratings, forum discussions and expert recommendations.

 All these data were processed using the Gearank Algorithm which then gave us the rating scores our of 100 that we used to narrow down the list to just the best of the best.
 For more information about our methods see How Gearank Works.